Aftermath of the September 11 attacks: US public reaction

 Following the September 11, 2001 attacks, George W. Bush's job approval rating soared to 86%.
 On September 20, 2001, the president spoke before the nation and a joint-session of Congress, regarding the events of that day, the intervening nine days of rescue and recovery efforts, and his intent in response to those events in going after the terrorists who orchestrated the attacks.
 In the speech, he characterized the speech itself as being akin to the President's customary State of the Union address.

 The attacks also had immediate and overwhelming effects upon the United States population.
 People began rallying around the popularized phrase, "United We Stand," in hopes of being resilient and keeping the American spirit alive in the face of a devastating attack.
 The majority of the US population rallied behind President Bush and the federal government in widespread support to the recovery and the expectant reaction to the attacks.
 The highly visible role played by Rudy Giuliani, the Mayor of New York City, won him high praise nationally and in New York City.
 He was named Person of the Year by Time magazine for 2001, and at times had a higher profile in the US than President Bush.

 Two major public reactions to the attacks were a surge of public expressions of patriotism not seen since World War II, marked most often by displays of the American flag; and an unprecedented level of respect, sympathy, and admiration for New York City and New Yorkers as a group by Americans in other parts of the United States.
-Some criticized this particular reaction, noting that not everyone who died was from New York City (for example, some of the passengers on the planes) and that the Arlington, Virginia community also suffered in the attacks.
+Some criticized this particular reaction, noting that not everyone who died was from New York City (for example, some of the passengers on the planes) and that the Arlington County, Virginia community also suffered in the attacks.
 Many people joined together to help the victims.
 Gratitude toward uniformed public-safety workers, and especially toward firefighters, was widely expressed in light of both the drama of the risks taken on the scene and the high death toll among the workers.
 Many people paid tribute to the police officers and firefighters who died during the attacks by wearing NYPD and FDNY hats.
 The number of casualties among the emergency service personnel was unprecedented.

 Blood donations saw a surge in the weeks after 9/11.
 According to a report by the Journal of the American Medical Association, "...the number of blood donations in the weeks after September 11, 2001, attacks was markedly greater than in the corresponding weeks of 2000 (2.5 times greater in the first week after the attacks; 1.3–1.4 times greater in the second to fourth weeks after the attack)."
 At the Westminster Kennel Club Dog Show that took place in New York in February 2002, a tribute was paid to the search and rescue dogs who not only assisted in locating survivors and bodies from the rubble but were also inside the World Trade Center buildings before they collapsed.